blackjackshellac/eclipse/README.md

 Clicking the indicator icon brings down the main menu.
 If there are more than 20 entries a More... menu is created for the remainder.
 You can search by content or password name in the search box.
-The lock icon indicates a `[Password]` entry so it is hidden until selected and pasted.
+The lock icon indicates a *GPaste* `[Password]` entry so it is hidden until selected and pasted.
 Click on an unlock icon to encrypt a clipboard item with a pin/password/passphrase.
-Click on a key icon to decrypt the encrypted item with the password you used previously.
-If you encrypt something and forget the password it's gone man, like 'keys in a lava flow'.
-When a clipboard icon is decrypted it is shown as a GPaste Password item.
+Click on a key icon to decrypt the encrypted item with the password you used for its encryption.
+If you encrypt something and forget the password it's gone man, like *keys in a lava flow*.
+When a clipboard icon is decrypted it is shown as a *GPaste* `[Password]` item.
 Click on lock icon to rename a password entry.
 Click on the 'X' icon on the far right to delete the clipboard item.

 ![Screenshot from 2021-05-03 17-47-23](https://user-images.githubusercontent.com/825403/116938663-22175580-ac39-11eb-9815-262c38607465.png)